Using CocoaPods

 Examples

-All the examples in the guides are based on CocoaPods version 1.0
+All the examples in the guides are based on CocoaPods version 1.0 and onwards.

 A Podfile can be very simple, this adds Alamofire to a single target: